ot4i/ace-demo-pipeline/README.md

 Beyond those common steps, the choice of pipeline and target determine the next steps.
 The simplest way to choose the pipeline is to choose the target (Kubernetes, ACEaaS, or integration nodes), and then pick one of the pipeline technologies that will deploy to that target.
+For advanced users who are already familiar with pipelines it may better to start with a familiar pipeline technology and then choose an available target.

 - For Tekton deploying to Kubernetes, see [tekton/README.md](tekton/README.md) for instructions for the various container options and pipelines.
   - See also [CP4i README](tekton/os/cp4i/README.md) for CP4i-specific variations, including
     component testing in a CP4i container (as opposed to a build pipeline container) to ensure credentials configurations are working as expected.
-  - ACEaaS follows a similar pattern, but does not need a runtime container as the runtime is in the cloud.
+  - Tekton-to-ACEaaS follows a similar pattern, but does not need a runtime container as the runtime is in the cloud.
   - Note that the Tekton pipeline can also create temporary databases for use during pipeline runs; see [temp-db2](tekton/temp-db2/README.md) for more details.
 - For Jenkins, see the [Jenkins README](demo-infrastructure/README-jenkins.md) for details and